jinnic/trees-11238/README.md

 - **Size Comparison**: Compare tree diameters from smallest to largest
 - **Genus Exploration**: Discover the variety of tree species
 - **Pollen Calendar**: Track monthly tree pollen activity throughout the year

-## Technologies Used

-- Svelte for UI components and reactivity
-- D3.js for data visualization and force simulations
-- Vite for fast development and optimized build

 ## Development